 The retreat has also changed the way the glacier flows.
 In the 1980s, there were three main branches.
 The medial moraine, a line of debris deposited when separate channels of ice merge (seen here as a line in the center of the 1986 image) served as a dividing line between two of the main branches.
 In 1986, there was a branch to the west of the medial moraine (West Branch), a large branch that flowed to the east of it (Main Branch), and a smaller branch that flowed around the eastern side of Great Nunatak Peak.

 As the Columbia lost mass and thinned, the flow in the smallest branch stalled, reversed, and eventually began flowing to the west of Great Nunatak Peak.
 By 2011, the retreating terminus has essentially split the Columbia into two separate glaciers, with calving now occurring on two distinct fronts.
+The West Branch, previously thought to be stable, surprised scientists with an unexpected retreat that shows up in the 2013 and 2014 images.

 The retreat of the Columbia contributes to global sea-level rise, mostly through iceberg calving.
 This one glacier accounts for nearly half of the ice loss in the Chugach Mountains.
 However, the ice losses are not exclusively tied to increasing air and water temperatures.
 Climate change may have given the Columbia an initial nudge off of the moraine, but what has accelerated its disintegration has more to do with mechanical processes than warming temperatures.
 In fact, when the Columbia reaches the shoreline, its retreat will likely slow down.
 The more stable surface will cause the rate of calving to decline, making it possible for the glacier to start rebuilding a moraine and advancing once again.